 President Donald Trump’s campaign of “maximum” economic pressure on the government of Iran has led to runaway inflation and has sapped the regime’s “willingness” to confront the United States militarily, the New York Times reported.

-In an analysis on Monday titled “Iran’s Grim Economy Limits Its Willingness to Confront the U.S.,” the paper noted that Trump’s sanctions have been “crippling,” leading the Iranian economy to shrivel by about 10 percent per year over the past couple of years.
+In an on Monday titled “Iran’s Grim Economy Limits Its Willingness to Confront the U.S.,” the paper noted that Trump’s sanctions have been “crippling,” leading the Iranian economy to shrivel by about 10 percent per year over the past couple of years.

 “Crippling sanctions imposed by the Trump administration have severed Iran’s access to international markets, decimating the economy, which is now contracting at an alarming 9.5 percent annual rate, the International Monetary Fund estimated,” the Times reported.